bwmcadams/supreme-macro-adventure/deck/scala-macros.md

         println(this.hello)
       }
     ```

 - ...
 And a lot more.

 ---

-### Disclaimer: I'm Barely Qualifed To Speak About Macros
+### I'm Hoping To Make This Easy For You

 ![right](images/clockwork-eyes.gif)

-- I'm fairly new to Macros – there is a ton to absorb and some of it feels like deep, deep, black magic.
+- I'm pretty new to this Macro thing, and hoping to share knowledge from a beginner's standpoint.
-- On the other hand, so *many* Macros talks are given by Deeply Scary Sorcerers and Demigods... who sometimes forget how hard this stuff can be to learn.
+- Without naming names, *many* Macros talks are given by Deeply Scary Sorcerers and Demigods who sometimes forget how hard this stuff is for newbies.
 - Let's take a look at this through *really fresh*, profusely bleeding, eyeballs.

 ^ ... and learn just enough to be dangerous to ourselves (and others).